TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/am62x_evm_setup.md

 ## @VAR_BOARD_NAME / @VAR_SK_LP_BOARD_NAME

-\note Refer to EVM page for more details on the EVM, https://www.ti.com/tool/SK-AM62
+\note Refer to EVM page for more details on the SK-AM62, https://www.ti.com/tool/SK-AM62
+\note Refer to EVM page for more details on the SK-AM62-LP, https://www.ti.com/tool/SK-AM62-LP
+\attention Bootmode settings mentioned in this page are for SK-AM62 E2 and E3 revisions only

 ### Cable Connections {#EVM_CABLES}